philipp-jung/mirmir/benchmarks/garf/README.md

 A configuration of such a pod can be found in `infrastructure/pvc_access_pod.yaml`.
 You can submit it with `kubectly apply pvc_access_pod.yaml`.

-Once the pod runs, connect with `kubectl exec -it pvc-access-pod -- /bin/sh`, and copy results with `kubectl cp -r pvc-access-pod:data/ results/`.
+Once the pod runs, connect with `kubectl exec -it pvc-access-pod -- /bin/sh`, and copy results with `kubectl cp pvc-access-pod:/data/ results/`.